DANI3L88/risc-v/README.md

 Note!
 This program DOES support all other programs!
 (In theory, I have not done intensive testing to ensure the accuracy of the conversions)

 Terminal command: ./a.out riscv.txt
-(replace "riscv.txt" with whatever filepath you use)
+(replace "riscv.txt" with whatever filepath you please)

     example code (as given in the homework description):
         add x2,x2,x23